-IP Indian Journal of Anatomy and Surgery of Head, Neck and Brain (IJASHNB) open access, peer-reviewed quarterly journal publishing since 2015 and is published under the Khyati Education and Research Foundation (KERF), is registered as a non-profit society (under the society registration act, 1860), Government of India with the vision of various accredited vocational courses in healthcare, education, paramedical, yoga, publication, teaching and research activity, with the aim of faster and more...
+IP Indian Journal of Anatomy and Surgery of Head, Neck and Brain (IJASHNB) open access, peer-reviewed quarterly journal publishing since 2015 and is published under the Khyati Education and Research Foundation (KERF), is registered as a non-profit society (under the society registration act, 1860), Government of India with the vision of various accredited vocational courses in healthcare, education, paramedical, yoga, publication, teaching and research activity, with the aim more...

 Instructions to the author

 All clinical trials from India must be registered with “Clinical Trials Registry – India”.
 The trials conducted outside India may be registered with the respective national clinical trial registry.
 We have made trial registration mandatory from January 2020 for the acceptance of the study for publication.

 The manuscripts will be reviewed for possible publication with the understanding that they are being submitted to one journal at a time and have not been published, simultaneously submitted, or already accepted for publication elsewhere.
 The manuscripts are rejected by the editorial office before a formal peer-review.

 The Editorial office reviews submitted manuscripts initially.
 Manuscripts with insufficient originality, serious scientific and technical flaws or lack of a significant message are rejected.
 All manuscripts received are duly acknowledged.
 Manuscripts are sent to two or more expert reviewers without revealing the identity of the contributors to the reviewers.
 Each manuscript is also assigned to a member of the editorial team, who based on the comments from the reviewers takes a final decision on the manuscript.
 The contributors will be informed about the reviewers’ comments and acceptance/rejection of the manuscript.
 The average submission to first decision time is about 3-4 weeks and about 65-70% of unsolicited manuscripts do not get published.